RodellRodriguez/fantasy-basketball-yahoo/README.md

 - [x] Have the script prompt the user for their yahoo email, password, and team name instead of editing the source code
 - [ ] Additional Exception handling
 - [ ] Remove print statements and implement logging practices
-- [ ] Implement [Page Object Model](https://www.toptal.com/selenium/test-automation-in-selenium-using-page-object-model-and-page-factory) to practice code maintainability and loose coupling coding practices
+- [ ] Implement [Page Object Model](https://www.toptal.com/selenium/test-automation-in-selenium-using-page-object-model-and-page-factory) to practice code maintainability and loose coupling coding practices.

 **[Return to Table of Contents](#table-of-contents)**